openvar/rest_variantValidator/docs/DOCKER.md

 # Create the vvta container (This takes ~10 minutes to complete)
 $ docker-compose up vvta

-# When you see the following message the container has been created.
+# When you see the following message the container has been created (Can take ~30 min or so).
 "database system is ready to accept connections"

 # Then perforn shut down
 ctrl + c

-# Create the vdb container (This takes a few of minutes) and needs to be created first
+# Create the vdb container (This takes a few of minutes)
 $ docker-compose up vdb

 # When you see the following message the container has been created.